The Importance of the Intestinal Mucosal Barrieir

 Butyrate - A Key Product from Fiber Fermentation

-One important role of butyrate is maintaining a thick mucosal barrier.
+One crucial role of butyrate is maintaining a thick mucosal barrier.
 When this barrier gets messed up, it can cause intestinal epithelial barrier dysfunction and disease.
 Butyrate also has anti-inflammatory powers.
-It helps regulate mouse gastric surface pH and shapes our immune responses, preventing inflammation that looks like ulcerative colitis.

 Nourishing Your Gut with Butyrate-Producing Foods